VVGuzan/HelmetDetection/README.md

 # Helmet detection project

 Final project of learning Data Science in SberUniversiry group DS14AN subgroup 5 - FrozenSet.

+Here ***only my personal part of project*** is presented (SSDLite and some additional model not presented in final group project).
+The final group project can be found at this [link](https://github.com/Danielnex7/frozenset).

 ## Task